bartbutenaers/node-red-contrib-http-proxy/README.md

 ## Introduction

+This is not a full blown reverse proxy, but a lightweight one which I developed for personal use.
+The [node-http-proxy](https://github.com/http-party/node-http-proxy#options) library is used under the cover, which contains some extra funtionality.
+Pull requests are always welcome!

 ### What is a reverse proxy?
 A reverse proxy is a server that is put between a client and one or more other servers.
 The reverse proxy intercepts all http(s) requests from that client, and decides to which server the request needs to be forwarded.
 As soon as the server has responded, the reverse proxy will return the response to the client.
 For the client it appears as if the reverse proxy itself is the origin of the response, i.e. the client is not aware that his request has been forwarded to other servers ...